WLCSD FOUNDATION

 Scholarships

-The Foundation maintains the Alberta Kelly, Rehnquist-Sardi, Ralph and Jean Kirchner, Barclay and Kennedy Brothers Memorial FFA scholarships.
+The Foundation maintains the Alberta Kelly, Joe Lawton Memorial, Lawrence and Marjorie Roth Family Trust, Ralph and Jean Kirchner, Barclay Estate, Kennedy Brothers Memorial FFA, Marilyn Irey Estate, and Soccer Club scholarships.
 Other scholarships are always encouraged.

 Run for the Schools